Battarrea phalloides

-Battarrea phalloides is an inedible species of mushroom in the family Agaricaceae, and the type species of the genus Battarrea.
-Known in the vernacular as the scaley-stalked puffball, sandy stiltball, or desert stalked puffball, it has a woody, slender, and shaggy or scaly stem that is typically up to 40 cm in length.
+Battarrea phalloides is a species of mushroom in the family Agaricaceae, and the type species of the genus Battarrea.
+Its common names include the scaley-stalked puffball, sandy stiltball, and desert stalked puffball.
+The European B. stevenii is a potential synonym.

+B. phalloides has a woody, slender, and shaggy or scaly stem that is typically up to 40 cm in length.
 Although its general appearance resembles an agaric with stem and gills, atop the stem is a spore sac, consisting of a peridium and a powdery internal gleba.
 In maturity, the spore sac ruptures to release the spores.
-Battarrea phalloides is found in dry, sandy locations throughout the world, and has been collected from Africa, Asia, Australia, Europe, North America (primarily in western regions), and South America.
-There is currently some disagreement in the literature as to whether the European B. stevensii is the same species as B. phalloides.
+The species is found in dry, sandy locations throughout the world, and has been collected from Africa, Eurasia, Australia, and the Americas.
+It is inedible.

 Taxonomy

 The species was first mentioned in the scientific literature in 1784, when Thomas Jenkinson Woodward described a new species found by Mr. Humphreys of Norwich.
 It was named by James Dickson in 1785 as Lycoperdon phalloides, and the type locality was Suffolk, England.
 Christian Hendrik Persoon sanctioned the name when he transferred to Battarrea in his 1801 Synopsis Methodica Fungorum, a newly circumscribed genus named after the Italian mycologist Giovanni Antonio Battarra.
 Synonyms include Phallus campanulatus, published by Miles Berkeley in 1842 based on collections made by Charles Darwin in Maldonado (Uruguay) in 1833, and Ithyphallus campanulatus, a new combination based on Berkeley's name, published by Diederich Franz Leonhard von Schlechtendal in 1933.

+Historically, there has been uncertainty as to whether the European species known as Battarrea stevenii is a unique species or merely a polymorphic variant of B. phalloides.
+The taxon has been described as both a variety (as B. phalloides var. stevenii by Cleland and Cheel in 1916) and as a form (as B. phalloides f. stevenii by Calonge in 2004).
+In 1995, mycologist Roy Watling opined that B. stevenii differs in having spores that are colored more orange-tawny, slightly larger (5–6.5 by 5.75–7 μm, as opposed to 4.5–5.25 by 4.5–5.75 μm), and less ornamented.
+Further, B. stevenii is thought to have a larger fruit body size, a more coarsely scaly stipe, and lack of mucilage in the volva and the innermost parts of the stem.
+The presence or absence of mucilage has been traditionally considered the significant characteristic separating the species.